webdigga/slot-picks/src/homepageSpiel/intro-text.md

   * *Responsive Layouts: We ensure your website looks and performs beautifully on all devices, from desktops to smartphones*

-  * *SEO Optimisation: Our websites are built with search engine optimization in mind, helping you rank higher and reach more customers*
+  * *SEO Optimisation: Our websites are built with search engine optimisation in mind, helping you rank higher and reach more customers*

-  * *Customized Solutions: We don’t believe in one-size-fits-all.
+  * *Customised Solutions: We don’t believe in one-size-fits-all.
 Our designs are tailored to meet your specific needs and goals*

   * *Ongoing Support: From initial concept to launch and beyond, we provide continuous support to keep your website running smoothly*